-[Individual articles will soon be available from links on the authors' names below.
+[Individual articles are available from links on the authors' names below.
 If you prefer to download, right click on the link and choose 'save target as' or 'save linked file as' and save to a folder on your computer.
-You will also be able to download a copy of this editorial.]
+You can also download a copy of this editorial.]

 Editorial Part 1

 Sadly, universities have become obsessed with three- and four-star journals so as to edge above each other in various league tables.
 These are what count, these win promotions, and in doing so they create corridors of narrow interest.
 Such attention neglects other forms of writing: do not even think about writing a book.
 Consequently, written outputs are often increasingly tightly-woven arguments, impenetrable to all but a few.
 However, those few power brokers are important: they are the reviewers and editors of privileged journals.
 As I explain to my students, this is a pity, as they exclude diverse voices that often have something very relevant to say.
 In this edition, we seek to make a small contribution to redressing this problem.
 We do so by considering the impact on communities, particularly within our own at the University.
 By paying attention to the stories of how people work together and how they create knowledge and impact, we are drawing on similar themes to those in the literature on communities of practice (Lave & Wenger 1991) and on communities of influence, as articulated by Dr Alison Donaldson, a long-time friend of this journal, and her colleagues (Donaldson et al. 2011).
 This human dimension is what a university, or any organisation for that matter, is about.
 Yet this poses a problem for policymakers: how do they express this human dimension in ways that can be taken up to enhance community and impact?
 I do not seek to answer this challenging question but here, with examples drawn from my colleagues’ writing, I hope to shine new light on the question, and to give voice to what is of value, and to what can so easily be lost.